ibdgc/ibdgc.org/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "/about"
+  url = "/news"
-  label = "Learn More"
+  label = "Read the Latest"
   # icon_pack = "fas"
   # icon = "download"